Pressure Washing Business Plan: Financial Projections & Strategy for 2026

 A concrete business plan with real dollar amounts, revenue projections, and a P&L template.
 Whether you need this for a bank loan or your own roadmap, start here.

-Pressure washing is a $2.3 billion industry in the U.S. and growing at roughly 3.5% annually.
-Homeowners are outsourcing more maintenance than ever, and commercial properties need regular exterior cleaning to maintain curb appeal and meet lease requirements.
+Pressure washing services are about a $1.2 billion industry in the U.S. (IBISWorld, 2026), and it is a low-barrier trade where a single operator can take real share locally.
+Homeowners keep outsourcing maintenance, and commercial properties need regular exterior cleaning to hold curb appeal and meet lease terms.

 Already know the basics?
 Check out our step-by-step startup guide for the tactical checklist.